yoon-bang/BEST/README.md

     🥕Software : Develop an algorithm that can evacuate people efficiently.

-    🥕Hardware : Using Beacons which consumes less energy to locate it every floors
+    🥕Hardware : Using Beacons consumes less energy to locate every floor

 💡 *Novelty*